You may be familiar with statistical significance, but now, we’re here to talk about cascading significance.

 You can cycle through these indicator metrics, building confidence the whole time, moving from soft to hard indicators until you’re ready to commit to a statistically significant conversion test.

 Of course from Conversion you can then move to concluding based on whether the customers are retained in month one, month two, etc until you’re finally fully confident in your channel.

 You still will have spent the same to fully prove the channel, but you’ve given yourself a number of times to opt out and deploy those resources elsewhere.
 You’ve been calculating and updating the odds the whole time.

+This is the basis of cascading significance.
 It’s like counting cards, and just as effective if you do it right.

 At every funnel stage you were checking significance, updating your beliefs and moving on.
 For the more technical, this is a form of Bayesian inference.
 But you don’t have to be technical to know this makes sense because it’s exactly how we make decisions in our everyday lives.